Cassowary: Description

-Hence, by technicality, all three species of cassowaries are considered as Asia's largest bird since the extinction of the Arabian ostrich.
-Moreover, not only is the cassowary Asia's largest bird, within New Guinea, the cassowary is the island's second largest terrestrial animal after the introduction of Cervidaes such as the rusa deer, chital, and fallow deer.
+Due to inhabiting the Aru islands, the southern cassowary is considered Asia's largest bird since the extinction of the Arabian ostrich.
+Moreover, not only is the cassowary Asia's largest bird, within New Guinea, the cassowary is the island's second largest terrestrial animal after the introduction of cervids such as the rusa deer, chital, and fallow deer.

 All cassowaries' feathers consist of a shaft and loose barbules.
 They do not have rectrices (tail feathers) or a preen gland.
 Cassowaries have small wings with five or six large remiges.
 These are reduced to stiff, keratinous quills, resembling porcupine quills, with no barbs.
 The furcula and coracoid are degenerate, and their palatal bones and sphenoid bones touch each other.
 These, along with their wedge-shaped body, are thought to be adaptations to ward off vines, thorns, and saw-edged leaves, allowing them to run quickly through the rainforest.

 Unlike the majority of birds, cassowaries lack a tongue.
 Their beaks are pointed, sharp and robust but not serrated, which allows them to pick up fruit more easily than the short bills of an emu or an ostrich.